• Link to Facebook

 It would be equally at home at a casual lunch or to share around a sizzling summer barbecue.

-If you don’t really know what wine to take to a barbecue and seafood, chicken, beef, lamb, or even vegetarian dishes could on the menu, this Rosé will have you covered.
+If you don’t really know what wine to take to a barbecue and seafood, chicken, beef, lamb, or even vegetarian dishes could be on the menu, this Rosé will have you covered.

 It also pairs well with all kinds of cultural foods and desserts.